Skip to main content

 This will help you to minimize the hops between remote locations and the servers hosting your UCaaS tools and ensure that network traffic is prioritized in such a way to maximize the performance of your users by unlocking their ability to access the apps and services they need

-This will give you the flexibility and security required for collaboration on a vast geographical scale, as well as providing massively quicker routes to enablement than legacy connectivity solutions.
+This will give you the flexibility and security required for collaboration on a vast geographical scale, as well as for providing much quicker routes to enablement than legacy connectivity solutions.

 Ultimately, by ensuring high-quality, bandwidth-rich connections between your workforce and the cloud services powering your comms stack, you can encourage the sort of high-quality interactions that serve as a cornerstone to successful collaboration and customer experience initiatives.